kumulynja/dartstr/packages/nip04/README.md

 ## Features

-This package contains the encrypted direct message protocol flow for Nostr as described in the NIP-04.
+This package contains the encrypted direct message for Nostr as described in the NIP-04.
 This includes the encryption and decryption of messages between two parties using their key pairs.

 ## Getting started